 Combining specialized software with advanced machine learning and domain expertise—i.e., Data Science—can accelerate optimizing high-cost industrial assets.
 However, the application of advanced analysis techniques to high-consequence industrial decisions is notably different than in most consumer domains like search, social media, and retail.
-This video will explore value creation in the upstream oil and gas sector through the use of Digital Twins of oil and gas wells on Predix from GE.
+This webinar will explore value creation in the upstream oil and gas sector through the use of Digital Twins of oil and gas wells on Predix from GE.
 We will use multiple examples to illustrate how running simulations on advanced Oilfield Digital Twins can uniquely create insights to optimize capital allocation.

 Across the globe, oil and gas reservoirs are producing higher volumes of complex data than ever before, rendering legacy analytic techniques and tools ineffectively.
 Without data-driven insights, firms are effectively beholden to trial and error, a very expensive proposition in industrial sectors like oil and gas.